Most people spend around $1,0001 on a new mattress with $500-$1,500 being the mid-range2.

 The Big Barker dog bed cover can be cold-washed and dries quickly, but to avoid stains on the foam, I’d suggest using a waterproof liner.
 The foam has not absorbed any smell or changed its color significantly.

-While it’s recommended to wash on cold, I’m washing it with hot water at 140 degrees Fahrenheit (60 degrees Celsius) now and then.
+While it’s recommended to wash on cold, I’m washing it with hot water at 140 degrees Fahrenheit (60 degrees Celsius).

 Why?
-Because when my female Rottweiler is in heat, some blood drops are bound to land on the bed at night.
+Initially, we did it that way because when my female Rottweiler was in heat, some blood drops were bound to land on the bed at night.
+Overall, I just think it’s more hygienic and I started putting them in the dryer after a couple of years anyway.

-So while it’s not recommended, I wash it with hot water and it works for me.
+So while it’s not recommended, I wash it with hot water and tumble dry on medium heat and it works for me.

 The waterproof liner, on the other hand, is only ever washed with cold water to avoid losing its waterproofness.